-1967 HOFNER AMBASSADOR LEFTY All Original in perfect conditions, very rare code LH899
+1967 HOFNER AMBASSADOR LEFTY Violin Sunburst All Original in very nice conditions, very rare code LH899

 Ambassador Model was available in the UK between 1965 and

 1968The Ambassador however was not a revamp of an existing model.
 Its neck to

 body fixing made it fundamentally different to the other jazz guitars

 distributed by Selmers up to 1965.
 Gone was the rather flimsy end fixing and

 cantilever fingerboard over the body.
 Guitar had a full length joint between end

 of fingerboard and neck heel, similar to that on the Verithin.
 The effect of